dirkk/basex-rtd/docs/Shortcuts.md

 Browse back/forward  | Alt ←/→Backspace  | ⌘ ←/→
 Browse one level up  | Alt ↑  | ⌘ ↑
 Browse to the root node  | Alt Home  | ⌘ Home

+#### Menu Shortcuts
-UNKNOWN The following commands and options are also linked from the main menu:
+ The following commands and options are also linked from the main menu:

 #### Database